Extrinsic Orbital Hall Effect and Orbital Relaxation in Mesoscopic Devices

-As illustrated in panel \ref{fig02}(e), the OHC exhibits significant sensitivity to variations in $t_{sp}$.
-The OHC vanishes for $t_{sp}=0$, increases with $t_{sp}$, and roughly saturates for $t_{sp}>1$.
-Since $t_{sp}$ is a key control parameter for the orbital texture~\cite{Go2018}, this sensitivity to $t_{sp}$ implies that the orbital texture is important not only for the OHC in the ideal disorder-free case but also for the OHC in disordered systems.
-In contrast, the SHC is less affected by changes in $t_{sp}$.
-Although the SHC vanishes for $t_{sp}=0$ and increases with $t_{sp}$ for very small $t_{sp}$, the SHC does not exhibit clear variation trend with $t_{sp}$ for $t_{sp}>0.5$ eV.
-Instead, the SHC primarily depends on the SOC.
+As shown in panel~\ref{fig02}(e), the OHC is highly sensitive to $t_{sp}$: it vanishes at $t_{sp} = 0$, increases with $t_{sp}$, and saturates for $t_{sp} > 1$.
+Since $t_{sp}$ controls the orbital texture~\cite{Go2018}, this confirms its relevance not only in clean systems but also under disorder.
+In contrast, the SHC shows weaker dependence on $t_{sp}$.
+While it vanishes at $t_{sp}=0$ and increases initially, it lacks a clear trend for $t_{sp} > 0.5$~eV and is primarily governed by SOC.

 Panel \ref{fig02}(f) contrasts the different impacts of SOC strength $\lambda_{\rm SOC}$ on OHC and SHC.
 As anticipated, the SHC vanishes for $\lambda_{\rm SOC} = 0$, as the SOC is essential for generating spin currents.
 In contrast, the OHC is finite for $\lambda_{\rm SOC}=0$.
 This result generalizes the SOC-free emergence of the OHC, which was demonstrated for ideal disorder-free systems~\cite{Go2018}, to disordered systems.
 SHC and OHC behave differently as $\lambda_{\rm SOC}$ increases.
 SHC increases rapidly with $\lambda_{\rm SOC}$, though SHC decays for $\lambda_{\rm SOC}>0.4$ eV, where the charge current is suppressed [Fig.~\ref{fig02}(c)].
 In contrast, OHC decreases almost monotonically with increasing $\lambda_{\rm SOC}$, which is attributed primarily to the suppression of the charge current at high $\lambda_{\rm SOC}$ values.
 Notably, even with strong SOC, the OHC remains significantly larger than SHC, underscoring the dominant role of orbital transport in the system.